DavidZhaoL/stock-GUI/README.md

 # stock-GUI
-This software is to query the price of stock and visualise the price the entrance of the project is MarketGUI.java
+This software is to interact with user querying the price of stock and visualise the price

+The entrance of the project is MarketGUI.java